BGWEB08/Note-app-with-HTML-CSS-and-JavaScript./README.md

    - Once completed, the note will be added to your list of notes.

 2. **Edit a Note:**
-   - Each note has a menu icon with three dots at the bottom left.
+   - Each note has a menu icon with three dots at the bottom right.
    - Click on the icon and select “Edit”.
    - You can then change the title and description of the note.

-3. **Deleting a Note:**
+3. **Delete a Note:**
    - From the three-dot menu on a note, select “Delete” to remove the note from your list.

 ## Demo